-The Task Force is also overseeing the development and delivery of Enfield's Climate Action Plan (PDF).
+The Task Force is also overseeing the development, delivery and monitoring of Enfield's Climate Action Plan (PDF).

 The July 2020 meeting was an opportunity for new updates.
 This included the preparation of the 2019/20 baseline and emerging national policy and funding, followed by a thematic discussion on buildings including planning policy and building control, as well as council housing retrofit.